The tech sector has been propping up this market of late. But cheap tech stocks still abound. Here are two with plenty of staying power.

 The reason for the dominance of technology stocks is that we are in the midst of a technological revolution.
 Decades from now that fact will be much more obvious to historians than it is to us today.
 Technology is thrusting the world into a whole new era.
 And it is gaining momentum as cloud computing and the emergence of 5G technology take it to another level.

 Going forward, there is a good chance tech sector performance will be even more dominant than it has been in the past.
-As the market struggles during this economic mess, there are great opportunities to buy good stocks cheap.
+As the meanders along during this economic mess, there are great opportunities to buy good stocks cheap.
 The very best technology stocks should be first on your list.

 Here are two good, cheap technology stocks that pay dividends.